bellaisgroovy/systems-programming/virtual memory.md

 # recall

+- what are the main advantages of virtual memory?
 - how does linking work?

 # summary

+- the main advantages of virtual memory are
+	- processes get seemingly contiguous memory
+	- ensure processes only access their own memory
+	- paging
 - you compile each module, then concatenate them and move around the addresses within them to match their new positions
 # notes

+- why
+	- seemingly contiguous memory for processes
+	- memory access control
+		- stop processes accessing memory they shouldn't
+	- paging
+		- more memory can be allocated than actually exists
 - linking
 	- linking is using multiple modules of code together
 		- eg importing or including libraries